Philadelphia Black Public Relations Society (PBPRS) is a partner of our fiscal sponsor FNC Philly a 501(c)(3).

-Feel free to contact the Philadelphia Black Public Relations Society (PBPRS) today info[at]bprsphilly.org
+Feel free to contact the Philadelphia Black Public Relations Society (PBPRS) today-- info[at]bprsphilly.org.
+For more information on how to become a member visit here.

 Monica Peters is a seasoned strategic communications public relations veteran from Philadelphia.